SyeinW/cse15l-lab-reports/index.md

 You should see something similar to this when you log in.
 It won't be exactly the same as not everyone will connect to the same computer I connected to.

+## Testing the Terminal/Remote Connection
+Now that you have done all the work to remotely connect to a computer, you should check out the terminal.
+Try using some different commands to get around the directory.
+You can go almost anywhere(except where you don't have permissions to be).
+*commands to try*
+* cd ~
+* cd
+* cd ..
+* ls - lat
+* ls -a
+* ls <directory>